V4NDUUL/balanceSheet/README.md

 Please ensure that you have the `creditcard.csv` file available in the specified location and have installed the required dependencies before running the code.

-Note: The code snippet provided assumes that you are running it in a Jupyter environment.